buhrmi/vue-pouch/README.md

-# vue-pouch 👌👌👌
+# vue-pouch

 Integrates **pouchdb**, **pouchdb-live-find**, and **pouchdb-authentication** into your Vue Components.

-It gives you
+It gives you:

 * User Authentication
 * Live and reactive **[Mango Queries](http://docs.couchdb.org/en/2.0.0/api/database/find.html)**.